-- Practices must identify the customer and verify the client's identity by reference to documents, data or information provided by a reliable and independent source, such as a governmental body, public register, or other source generally recognised as being reliable and independent.
-Copies of all reference source documents, data or information used to verify the identity of the client should be retained (see Section 660).
-Where the client is unable to produce original documents, practices may consider accepting documents that are certified to be true copies by an independent, qualified person (see paragraphs 620.12.5-620.12.6). - Appendix C contains further information on documents generally recognised as appropriate, independent and reliable sources for the purposes of verifying the identity of natural persons, legal persons and trusts.
+- (iv) any other source generally recognised as being reliable and independent. - For a client that is a financial institution or a TCSP licensee, this may include the relevant authority or any other relevant authority, or an authority outside Hong Kong that performs functions similar to those of the aforementioned. - For a client that is another kind of DNFBP, this may include the relevant regulatory body, or an authority outside Hong Kong that performs functions similar to those of the relevant regulatory body. - 620.5.2 Copies of all reference source documents, data or information used to verify the identity of the client should be retained (see Section 660).
+Where the client is unable to produce original documents, practices may consider accepting documents that are certified to be true copies by an independent, qualified person (see paragraphs 620.12.5-620.12.6). - 620.5.3 Appendix C contains further information on documents generally recognised as appropriate, independent and reliable sources for the purposes of verifying the identity of natural persons, legal persons and trusts.